 as in - books about pirates

-• Readers who already have an interest in pirate books (or develop that interest from having encountered my own) might have a natural curiosity about what factors may have fed into my particular formulation of the pirates.
+• Readers who already have an interest in pirate books might be curious - what factors may've fed into my formulation of pirates?

-Enter "reverse engineering" - a process of memory dredging which was fortunately much simplified by the fact that I hadn't spent much time immersed in researching the genre of pirate stories myself before feeling bold enough to add to it.
+Enter "reverse engineering" - a process of memory dredging much simplified by the fact I hadn't spent much time immersed in researching the genre of pirate stories myself before feeling enboldened enough to add to it.

 .